tqa236/AV-practicing-project/README.md

 |      [Identify the Apparels](https://datahack.analyticsvidhya.com/contest/practice-problem-identify-the-apparels/)      | Classification |    Images   | 0.9006      | 0.8978 | 148  |
 |        [Identify the Digits](https://datahack.analyticsvidhya.com/contest/practice-problem-identify-the-digits/)        | Classification |    Images   | 0.9814      | 0.9848 | 132  |

+## Data

+The data is not saved on this repository, please download them from the competition page.

+## Code

 Each competition code is self-contained and will run independently.

-# Data

-The data is not saved on this repository, please download them from the competition page.

-# Build Docker image
+## Build Docker image

 ```bash
 sudo docker build --tag train .